Margel Hinder

-Margel Ina Harris Hinder AM (4 January 1906, Brooklyn, New York – 29 May 1995, Roseville, New South Wales) was an Australian-American modernist sculptor, noted for her kinetic and public sculptural works.
+Margel Ina Harris Hinder AM (4 January 1906 in Brooklyn, New York – 29 May 1995 in Roseville, New South Wales) was an Australian-American modernist sculptor, noted for her kinetic and public sculptural works.
 Her sculptures are found outside the Australian Reserve Bank building in Martin Place, Sydney, in a memorial in Newcastle, New South Wales, and in Canberra, ACT.
 Her work is held in several Australian public collections.

 Biography

 Hinder was born Margel Ina Harris in New York.
 Her parents were Wilson Park Harris and Helen Haist and her father worked in a steel foundry and later as a photographer in New York.
 She attended art schools in the United States: children's classes at the Albright Art School, Buffalo, New York; and the Boston Museum School, Boston.

 Early to mid-career

 By May 1935 she was exhibiting in Sydney with the Women's Industrial Art Society.
 In 1938 she submitted carved wooden bookends in the shape of koala bears for their annual exhibition and the following year she was exhibiting as a sculptor in the David Jones Gallery in Sydney.
 The arts writer of the Sydney Morning Herald referred to her "unusual blocky carving of two doves preening their wings".
 In 1939, her partnership with her painter husband Frank Hinder was being noted by a journalist from the Sydney Morning Herald after Hinder and her husband won a competition run by the Water Board of NSW for a figure design for their new building in Sydney.
 Hinder's husband did the drawings while she created a maquette in plaster.
 Hinder was already showing a preference for carving in wood, rather than stone, although she had problems getting wood that was hard enough although this was solved by sourcing the wood from a plantation in Papua New Guinea.

 Hinder's interest in cubist constructivist art was influenced by Eleonore Lange, a German-born artist who had arrived in 1930.
 Lange was one of a small number of artists who was interested in modernism in Sydney during the 1930s.
 It was Lange who organised Exhibition 1 in Sydney 1939, showcasing a ground-breaking group of artists, including Hinder, who shared an interest in semi-abstract painting and sculpture.

 Hinder moved with her family to Canberra during the war years and Hinder started to explore the use of steel in her sculptures.